On this page:

 A clear link back to the question.
 This is usually the first thing you do in a conclusion and it shows that you have (hopefully) answered it.

-A sentence that summarises your main argument but in a bit more detail than you gave in your introduction.
+A sentence or two that summarise(s) your main argument but in a bit more detail than you gave in your introduction.

 A series of supporting sentences that basically reiterate the main point of each of your paragraphs but show how they relate to each other and lead you to the position you have taken.
 Constantly ask yourself "So what?"
 "Why should anyone care?" and answer these questions for each of the points you make in your conclusion